ilyavf/tx-builder/notes-on-monadic-composition.md

 ## Monadic composition

 A monad is no more a scary unknown word.
-Everybody heard of them, and even of examples such as `Maybe`, `Either` or `IO` monads.
+Everybody heard of them, and even is familiar with the examples such as `Maybe`, `Either` or `IO` monads.
 However to use these monads in your day-to-day coding may take some time of learning and efforts of trying.